 Rabobank is also using Veeam Virtual Lab and SureBackup in which “dozens” of servers are being restored every week to test the quality of restores.

-The rapidity of restores also contributes to good economics in the test & dev environment where good copies of production data are used and where cutting down the time to produce them helps avoid costly developer time going to waste.
+The rapidity of restores also contributes to good economics in the test and development environment, where good copies of production data are used and where cutting down the time to produce them helps avoid costly developer time going to waste.

 The projection is that Rabobank will save €5m over five years.
-A big contributor to that is that Veeam is charged by the CPU rather than by the amount of data backed up.
+A big contributor to that is that Veeam is charged by the central processing unit (CPU) rather than by the amount of data backed up.

-“The legacy provider based its charges on ‘occupancy’, in other words, the amount of data backed up and could cost thousands per server,” he said.
-“For the price of five pints of beer we can backup a server in Veeam.”
+“The legacy provider based its charges on ‘occupancy’ – in other words, the amount of data backed up – and could cost thousands per server,” said Chatelier.
+“For the price of five pints of beer, we can back up a server in Veeam.”

-Chatelier’s team have implemented an incremental forever backup schema, with monthly synthetic fulls.
-The company’s Hitachi SAN environment is used as a backup target with 90TB a day being protected and around 3PB in total backed up.
+Chatelier’s team has implemented an incremental forever backup schema, with monthly synthetic fulls.
+The company’s Hitachi SAN environment is used as a backup target, with 90TB a day being protected and around 3PB in total backed up.

-For the time being Rabobank is backing up entirely on-site.
-It would use the cloud as a backup target in future, but would like to wait until Veeam runs natively in the cloud, said Chatelier.
+For the time being, Rabobank is backing up entirely on-site.
+It plans to use the cloud as a backup target in future, but would like to wait until Veeam runs natively in the cloud, said Chatelier.